ar-io/docs/docs/src/token.md

 ## Overview

 ARIO is the multifunction aoComputer based token that powers The AR.IO Network and its suite of permaweb applications.
-The ARIO Token (ɸ) has many uses, including:
+The ARIO Token has many uses, including:

 - Protocol incentives,